Phone: (202) 296-5505 Email: info@winvale.com

 Participating in TDR

 Once you are in TDR, your entire contract (all SINs awarded) is subject to TDR Terms and Conditions.
-Although you don’t need to abide by the Price Reduction Clause, you still need to provide pricing support in both the offer and your modifications.
+Although you don’t need to abide by the Price Reduction Clause, you still need to provide pricing support in both offers and your modifications.
 Economic Price Adjustment (EPA) requests still require the submission of Market Rates in accordance with the Modification Guidance.

 Reporting Sales with TDR